 Hearing Screening: Grant Wood Area Education Agency (GWAEA) screens all students in Alternative Kindergarten (AK), kindergarten, and grades 1, 2, and 5.
-Students in the Early Learning Program with IEP's will be screened.
-Students in grades 3, 4, middle, and high school, who are new to the school, that don't have a documented normal hearing test, and some students with a history of known hearing loss will also be tested.
-Follow up testing may occur periodically if previous hearing test results were not within normal limits.
-Parent/guardians not wishing their child's hearing tested should notify the health office in writing at the beginning of the year.
+Students in grades 3, 4, middle, and high school, who are new to the school, and some students with a history of known hearing loss will also be tested.
 Parents/guardians with concerns about their child's hearing should contact the school nurse or Grant Wood Area Education Agency to schedule a hearing test at any time, (319) 399-6700.